Teachable Review + Ultimate Guide To Create Online Courses

 Phone or webcam to record

-Use smartphone or dedicated webcam for filming yourself.
-If you have an HD webcam and standalone microphone, all the better.
-With streaming being huge now, good quality webcams and microphones are cheaper than ever.
-You can still use a smartphone though.
-We used an iPhone and the quality came out credibly well.
+Use your smartphone or dedicated webcam for filming yourself.
+If you have a high-quality webcam and standalone microphone, all the better.
+With streaming being huge now, good quality webcams and microphones are cheaper than ever, but ou can still use a smartphone.
+When we used an iPhone, the quality came out credibly well - obviously the quality of iPhone cameras these days is super good.

 Tripod